OpenKH/OpenKh/docs/bbs/file/type/WorldFlag.md

 ## World Flag Data

-Each world flag consists of sections like this until it reaches the end of the flag definition.
+Each world flag data consists of sections like this until it reaches the end of the flag definition which is a World Code and World Count of 0.

 | Offset | Type  | Description
 |--------|-------|------------